 The moon sits directly between the Earth and the sun, so no sunlight hits the surface of the moon which faces us.

-In that case, you may wonder, why isn’t there a solar eclipse every new moon then?
+In that case, you may wonder, why isn’t there a solar eclipse every new moon?

-It's because the Earth, moon and sun don't quite sit in the same plane.
-They can be as much as 5° apart.
+Well, it’s because the Earth, moon and sun don’t quite sit in the same horizontal plane, they can be as much as 5° apart.
 The moon and sun are in the same direction, but one appears to be ‘above’ or ‘below’ the other, i.e. they don’t line up.

-The new moon rises and sets with our sun in the sky, i.e. it is 'up' all day and hidden all night.
+The new moon rises and sets with the sun, so it is ‘up’ all day and hidden all night.
 But, we never see it because its unlit surface is lost in the brightness of daylight.
 There are no features to be seen on the lunar surface at new moon phase.

 Waxing Crescent, Days 1-6